[Note: Most of the information about Max Dickman and his labels comes from Charlie Horner's 1972 interview with Max's son, Mel Dickman.]

 Their next record was on the new Tune Disk label from around October 1946: "The Wolf Is On The Loose Again"/"You Taught Me How To Cry."
 Tune Disk (from Collegeville, Pennsylvania) was owned by Edward Wilson and R. Howard Mackissick.
 (Both sides would be reissued on Keystone, a related company, in 1950.)
 When the Tune Disk record was released, the Pipers were appearing at the Three Deuces in Manhattan.
 Dorothy Kilgallen's November 7 column said of that show (and Bonnie in particular), "... if you ask her to sing 'Come Rain, Come Shine' you won't be disappointed."

-After that, I couldn't find any appearances for a while, other than at the Cadillac (Cumberland, Maryland), in May 1947.
+After that, I couldn't find any appearances for a while, other than at Louie's (125th Street in Harlem) in March 1947 and the Cadillac (Cumberland, Maryland) in May.

 Around March 1948, the Pipers found themselves at Philadelphia's Raven Records, where they recorded the misspelled "(Gimme Gimme Gimme Some) Gefilta Fish," "Have You Ever Been Lonely," and "Shout It."
 The first two were released on Raven in 1948.
 In April, all the Raven masters were sold to Deluxe, where "Have You Ever Been Lonely" was released twice that year.
 The first time, it had "(Gimme Gimme Gimme Some) Gefilte Fish" [this time spelled correctly] as the flip; the next time found it coupled with "Shout It."